 Name Age Position

 Joshua D. Schein, Ph.D 38 Chief Executive Officer, Secretary and Director

 Judson A. Cooper 40 Chairman of the Board, Executive Vice President

 Adam D. Eilenberg 42 Director

 Stephen C. Knight, M.D.
 38 Director

-Jeffrey Rubin Director
+Jeffrey Rubin 31 Director

 Joshua D. Schein, Ph.
 D. has served as Chief Executive Officer of the Company since August 1998 and as acting Chief Executive Officer from April 1998 to August 1998.
 Dr. Schein has also served as Secretary and a Director of the Company since December 1995.
 Dr. Schein served as Chief Financial Officer of the Company from December 1995 until April 1998.
-From December 1996 to June 1998, Dr. Schein was a Director of DepoMed, Inc., a publicly traded biotechnology company.
-From October 1994 to December 1995, Dr. Schein served as a Vice President of Investment Banking at Josephthal, Lyon and Ross, Incorporated, an investment banking firm.
-From June 1991 to September 1994, Dr. Schein was a Vice President at D. Blech & Company, Incorporated, a merchant hank that invested in the biopharmaceutical industry.
+From December 1995 to June 1998, Dr. Schein was a Director of DepoMed, Inc., a publicly traded biotechnology company.
+From January 1996 to August 1998, Dr. Schein was an executive officer and a director of Virologix Corporation, a private biotechnology company.
+From June 1996 to September 1998, Dr. Schein was an executive officer and a director of Callisto Pharmaceuticals, Inc. Dr. Schein is currently a director of both Virologix and Callisto.
+From 1994 to 1995, Dr. Schein served as a Vice President of Investment Banking at Josephthal, Lyon and Ross, Incorporated, an investment banking firm.
+From 1991 to 1994, Dr. Schein was a Vice President at D. Blech & Company, Incorporated, a merchant and investment banking firm focused on the biopharmaceutical industry.
 Dr. Schein received a Ph.D. in neuroscience from the Albert Einstein College of Medicine and an MBA from the Columbia Graduate School of Business.
 Dr. Schein is a principal of CSO Ventures LLC ("CSO") and Prism Ventures LLC ("Prism"), privately held limited liability companies.
 See "Certain Relationships and Related Transactions."

 Judson A. Cooper has served as Chairman of the Board of Directors of the Company since August 1998 and as acting Chairman of the Board from April 1998 to August 1998.
 Mr. Cooper has also served as Director of the Company since December 1995 and Executive Vice President since November 1996.
 From December 1995 until November 1996 Mr. Cooper served as President.
-From December 1996 to June 1998, Mr. Cooper was a Director of DepoMed, Inc., a publicly traded biotechnology company.
+From August 1995 to June 1998, Mr. Cooper was a Director of DepoMed, Inc., a publicly traded biotechnology company.
+From January 1996 to August 1998, Mr. Cooper was an executive officer and a director of Virologix Corporation, a private biotechnology company.
+From June 1996 to September 1998, Mr. Cooper was an executive officer and a director of Callisto Pharmaceuticals, Inc. Mr. Cooper is currently a director of both Virologix and Callisto.
 Mr. Cooper had been a private investor from September 1993 to December 1995.
 From 1991 to 1993, Mr. Cooper served as a Vice President of D. Blech & Company, Incorporated.
 Mr. Cooper is a graduate of the Kellogg School of Management.
 Mr. Cooper is a principal of CSO and of Prism.
 See "Certain Relationships and Related Transactions."